PeterWaher/IoTGateway/README.md

 IoT Gateway
 ----------------------

 The IoT Gateway is represented by the following set of projects.
 They are back-end server applications and perform communiction with devices, as well as host online content.
+You can install it by using the following [IoT Gateway Setup application](Executables/IoTGatewaySetup.exe).

 | Project | Project description |
 |-------------|---------------------|